The Immersion and Invariance Wind Speed Estimator Revisited and New Results: Main results

 where $\beta$ is the integral gain, $t$ the present time, and $\tau$ the variable of integration.
-By adding the integrator, the extended formula~\eqref{eq:proportional+integral} would be able to eliminate $\epsilon$, while provide estimates of not only wind speed $\hat{U}$, but also the rotor speeds $\hat{\omega}_r$.
+By adding the integrator, the extended formula~\eqref{eq:proportional+integral} would be able to equivalently make the error converge to zero, while provide estimates of not only wind speed~$\hat{U}$, but also the rotor speed~$\hat{\omega}_r$.

-The overall structure of the proposed estimator with a PI correction term is presented in a block diagram with transfer functions, as shown in Fig.~\ref{integral block}, where $s$ is the Laplace operator.
-The time-delays in digital systems, denoted $e^{-sT}$, are explicitly considered.
-Thus, the proposed wind speed estimator with a PI correction term, denoted $G(s)$ in Fig.~\ref{integral block}, can be rewritten as
+The overall structure of the proposed estimator with a PI correction term is presented in a block diagram with transfer functions, as shown in Fig.~\ref{integral block}.
+The time-delay given by $e^{-sT}$ where $T$ is the sampling period, is explicitly considered.
+Thus, the linear part of the proposed wind speed estimator with a PI correction term, denoted~$G(s)$ in Fig.~\ref{integral block}, can be rewritten as

 In addition, Fig.~\ref{integral block} actually shows a normalized form of the proposed estimator, with the aid of the scaling factor $\alpha$.
 The value selected for $\alpha$ will be elaborated below.